 worked hard to preserve the vaults with no major changes.
 The vaults were fortified with artwork and

-supporting arches long before the Crusaders added support to stabilize the city cathedral.
+supporting arches long before the Crusaders added support to stabilize the City Cathedral.

-about 1500 years ago.
+Ancient Synagogue of Caesarea – the Ancient Synagogue of Caesarea was first discovered in the 1940s.
+Archaeological excavations revealed that the synagogue was present from the Byzantine period, about 1500 years ago.
 Several artifacts were discovered, including crowns with menorah symbols, mosaics and inscriptions which included a dedication to donors as well as fragments of inscriptions of the twenty-four priestly divisions.

-the Rebellion).
+Synagogues had been established in Caesarea since the time of Herod.
+In his book “The Jewish War”, Josephus tells of the desecration of a synagogue in Caesarea, which led to the outbreak of the Great Rebellion in the years 66-70 C.E.
+The Talmud even mentions the “kenisata demarduta” (the Synagogue of the Rebellion).
 It is also known that after the suppression of the Bar Kochba Revolt (132-136 C.E.), the Romans brought Rabbi Akiva to judgment in Caesarea, and he was executed as one of ten Jewish

-restoring the synagogue mosaic, and making the site accessible to the public, as well as presenting content that illustrates the Jewish heritage of ancient Caesarea.
+Development work has taken place at the site of the ancient synagogue including preserving artifacts, restoring the synagogue mosaics, and making the site accessible to the public, as well as presenting content that illustrates the Jewish heritage of ancient Caesarea.

-Conservation Department of the Israel Antiquities Authority, a magnificent fountain from the Roman period was excavated and reconstructed.
+The Roman Nymphaeum (an embellished fountain in the city center)- In 2014, in collaboration with the Conservation Department of the Israel Antiquities Authority, a magnificent fountain from the Roman period was excavated and reconstructed.
 This impressive relic was revealed in the north-west corner of the temple stage.
 The walls of the nymphaeum and the pool were plastered and covered with painted art, and marble statues were erected in each of its three niches.

-The “Crusader Market” During development and accessibility improvement along the “Crusader Wall Path,” impressive relics were discovered of the Crusader market, which was vibrant and active during the Crusader period, about 700 years ago.
+The “Crusader Market”– During development and accessibility improvement along the “Crusader Wall Path,” impressive relics were discovered of the Crusader market, which was vibrant and active during the Crusader period, about 700 years ago.
 Shops operated on the ground floor of the building while the second floor served as residences.
 Some rooms had colorful mosaic flooring, while others had marble-slab flooring.